jleath/Gitlet/hw4/spec/hw4.md

 ![one item](http://upload.wikimedia.org/wikipedia/commons/thumb/8/89/Circular_buffer_-_XX1XXXX.svg/500px-Circular_buffer_-_XX1XXXX.svg.png)

-Then assume that two more elements are added — 2 & 3 — which get appended after the 1:
+Then assume that two more elements are added — 2 & 3 — which get appended after the 1.
+Here, it is important that the 2 and 3 are placed in the exact order and places shown:

 ![three items](http://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Circular_buffer_-_XX123XX.svg/500px-Circular_buffer_-_XX123XX.svg.png)

-If two elements are then removed from the buffer, the oldest values inside the buffer are removed.
+If two elements are then removed from the buffer, the oldest two values inside the buffer are removed.
 The two elements removed, in this case, are 1 & 2, leaving the buffer with just a 3:

 ![one item again](http://upload.wikimedia.org/wikipedia/commons/thumb/1/11/Circular_buffer_-_XXXX3XX.svg/500px-Circular_buffer_-_XXXX3XX.svg.png)